w3c/vc-data-model/VCDMExplainer.md

 (what else should go here?)

 ## Features at Risk

-tocome
+The current features are waiting on multiple interoperable implementations:

+* JSON Web Token
+* Terms of Use
+* Data Schemas
+* SubjectOnly Property

 ## Implementations and Reviews

 The VCWG has begun the process of horizontal review.
 Feedbeck from APA and PING has been or is in the process of being incorporated.

 This data model has numerous successful implementations, including goverments, universities, major technology organizations, and not for profits.

 ## References and Acknowledgements
 Thanks to Manu Sporny for writing most of this in previous formats.
 Much of the text came from [Motivation for Verifiable Claims Working Group Charter](http://w3c.github.io/webpayments-ig/VCTF/charter/charter-motivation.html), [Verifiable Claims Working Group Primer](http://w3c.github.io/webpayments-ig/VCTF/primer/), and [A Verifiable Credentials Primer](https://github.com/WebOfTrustInfo/rwot7/blob/master/topics-and-advance-readings/verifiable-credentials-primer.md).